ternaus/ternaus.github.io/_posts/2021-08-19-List-of-Books.markdown

 Practice without theory is blind.
 Hence we need to supplement our practical endeavors with theoretical works.
 And it often comes in the form of books.

 Here is a list of books I have read while working at Lyft.
-I do not agree with all the ideas presented in them.
+I can't entirely agree with all the ideas presented in them.
 However, they proved to be ultra-valuable in advancing my career and shaped my current understanding of the tech industry.

 How to pick which one to read?